riseshia/railsguides.kr/guides/source/ko/nested_model_forms.md

 You can basically see the `projects_attributes` hash as an array of attribute hashes, one for each model instance.

-NOTE: The reason that `fields_for` constructed a hash instead of an array is that it won't work for any form nested deeper than one level deep.
+NOTE: The reason that `fields_for` constructed a form which would result in a hash instead of an array is that it won't work for any forms nested deeper than one level deep.

 TIP: You _can_ however pass an array to the writer method generated by `accepts_nested_attributes_for` if you're using plain Ruby or some other API access.
 See (TODO) for more info and example.